rahul-gharat/dronahq-docs/docs/reference/controls/proglove-barcode-scanner.md

 A ProGlove barcode scanner is a device that reads and decodes information from barcodes printed on products, packages, or labels.
 It captures the data encoded in the barcode and transmits it to a connected system, such as a mobile app, computer, or database.

 :::note
-This functionality is only supported on Android devices.
-ProGlove barcode scanner integration and controls are not available on iOS or other platforms.
+This control is supported only on Android devices.
 :::

 <figure>